Cyber security and social media

 - Use bookmarks or favourites to access social media sites, or type the URLs into your browser.
 Don’t access your accounts through links that someone else has sent you, or links on other websites.
 These could lead you to fake sites, allowing attackers to access your personal details or even install malware on your device.

-- Make sure you haven’t set your PC or your apps to remember your social media login details so they log you in automatically.
-If you do, and someone else gets access to your phone or your PC, they’ll get access to your social media accounts too.
+- Make sure your browser or website doesn’t store or remember your login details on shared or public devices, like library computers or shared tablets.
+If you do, and someone else uses that device, they’ll get access to your social media accounts too.

 - Be cautious of logging in to your social media accounts using a hotspot or free WiFi — if you’re logging on at a cafe, for example.
-These networks are untrusted, meaning that it's possible that others could see what you're doing when you use them.
-You’re also at risk of people 'shoulder surfing' — looking over your shoulder to try and see the login details for your account.
-So while it’s ok to check the news or the weather, try to keep social media use to a minimum.
+These networks are 'untrusted'.
+That means it's possible that others could see what you're doing when you use them.

 - If you access your social media accounts through an app on your phone or your tablet, make sure you lock it when you’re not using it.